agcdtmr/learning-publicly/what-is-cURL.md

 How to Format the Body: How do you correctly package the Intake data as JSON?

 cURL is the messenger program.
-It takes all your raw input (the URL, the headers, the data) and wraps it up into a perfectly formatted, standard, and complete network request that the AWS API server can instantly understand and process.
+It takes all your raw input (the URL, the headers, the data) and wraps it up into a perfectly formatted, standard, and complete network request that the server can instantly understand and process.

 2. The Server Needs Standardization
-The AWS API Gateway isn't just looking for data; it's looking for a well-formed HTTP Request.
+For example, the AWS API Gateway isn't just looking for data; it's looking for a well-formed HTTP Request.

 The cURL tool ensures: